 Africa is having a miserable time at its own party, Ghana the only one of six teams to win a game.

 Nigeria had looked the likeliest winners before their match with Greece on Thursday and went ahead in the 16th minute.
+But they lost 2-1 after playing most of the match with 10 men when Sani Kaita was sent off for aiming a kick at an opponent.

 It was Greece’s first World Cup victory.